bytecodealliance/wasm-tools/CONTRIBUTING.md

 $ cargo test -p wasmparser
 ```

-Running all tests can be done by fist ensuring that the spec test suite is
+Running all tests can be done by first ensuring that the spec test suite is
 checked out:

 ```